 A road connected the castle to a sugar estate with a mill.
 De Poincy was the first on the island to introduce sugar production.
-Although the water supply proved problematic at first, his skilled workers dealt were able to find solutions and soon the governor had mills on his estates and in the Cayon area.
+Although the water supply proved problematic at first, his skilled workers were able to find solutions and soon the governor had mills on his estates and in the Cayon area.
 A Dutch merchant attempted a similar experiment in Martinique.
 However he found himself hampered by the demands of the directors of the Companie des Ilse d’Amerique.
 While the experiment in Martinique failed, that of D’Poincy which used his resources continued to develop, and before long he had a labour force of about 300 enslaved workers living in a ville d’Angole outside the walls of his castle.
-Oral Tradition states that it was from among these Africans, the governor shoes those that would entertain him and that these were the precursors of today’s Acrobat troupe.
+Oral Tradition states that it was from among these Africans, that the governor chose those that would entertain him and that these were the precursors of today’s Acrobat troupe.

 De Poincy died in 1660.
 An account of the estate was sent to the Grand Master of the Order in Malta.
 Seeing mostly debts, some members of the Council of the Order felt that the colonies, which included the French parts of St. Kitts and St. Martin, and the islands of St. Croix and St. Barths, should be sold.
 Their distance from the seat of government in Valletta and the fact that De Poincy’s nephews were pressing their claim to the colonies made sale an even more attractive proposition.
 However, De Poincy had left money from his estate in France to allow the Order to continue in possession of the colonies and other favourable reports from Charles De Sales (De Poincy’s successor) put the sale on hold.
 In 1665 the estate of La Montagne had one mill with three iron rollers and six boilers and was worked by 230 enslaved persons and produced an estimated 145,000 livres of sugar.
 However in 1665, French Minister Jean Baptiste Colbert and Louis the XIV started to aggressively pursue the ownership of the colonies.
 As the Order was hoping for the French king’s support in other matters, it was agreed that the islands would be sold to France for 500,000 livres.
 On the 1st October 1665 the Order transferred its interest to the Compagnie des Indes Occidentals Francaises.
 Payments were delayed because an individual claimed interest in St. Kitts but as no proof could substantiate the claim, payments eventually started in 1668 and were completed in 1672.
 The Compagnie was dissolved in 1674.
 It had run up against the interest of the French settlers who wanted to trade with the Dutch.
 It is not clear who owned the estate in the remaining years of the 17th century.
 In 1690, De Poincy’s castle was severely damaged by an earthquake.
 The land however was still valuable for the cultivation of sugar cane.